promregator/promregator/docs/upgradev1.md

 If you also want to make use of the same proxy configuration for scraping, copy the values of the configuration option to `promregator.scraping.proxy.host` and `promregator.scraping.proxy.port` respectively.

-## Switch to new Scraping Limiting Nomenclature

-Check, if you still use the old `promregator.endpoint.maxProcessingTime` or `promregator.endpoint.threads` configuration option.
-They are deprecated since long.
-In case you do, rename those configuration attributes to `promregator.scraping.maxProcessingTime` and `promregator.scraping.threads`.

-In case you have both attribute variants set, you may safely delete `promregator.endpoint.maxProcessingTime` and `promregator.endpoint.threads`: The new one's took precedence in the past anyway.

 ## Switch to Caffeine Cache